isomerpages/csa-otcep/pages/2025 OTCEP Members.md

-Laboratory’s National and Homeland Security Science and Technology directorate, a major U.S. center for national security technology development and demonstration, employing some 800 scientists and engineers across over $550 million in programs for the Department of Defense (DOD), Department of Homeland Security (DHS) and the intelligence community.
-He is responsible for INL’s Nuclear Nonproliferation, Critical Infrastructure Protection and Defense Systems missions.</p>
+Laboratory’s National and Homeland Security Science and Technology directorate, a major U.S. center for national security technology development and demonstration, employing some 800 scientists and engineers across over $550 million in programs for the Department of Defence (DOD), Department of Homeland Security (DHS) and the intelligence community.
+He is responsible for INL’s Nuclear Nonproliferation, Critical Infrastructure Protection and Defence Systems missions.</p>
 <p>Previously, Tudor served as a program director in the Computer Science
 Laboratory at SRI International, where he supported cybersecurity and critical